Evelyn Underhill: Early work

 Underhill's novels suggest that perhaps for the mystic, two worlds may be better than one.
 For her, mystical experience seems inseparable from some kind of enhancement of consciousness or expansion of perceptual and aesthetic horizons—to see things as they are, in their meanness and insignificance when viewed in opposition to the divine reality, but in their luminosity and grandeur when seen bathed in divine radiance.
 But at this stage the mystic's mind is subject to fear and insecurity, its powers undeveloped.
 The first novel takes us only to this point.
 Further stages demand suffering, because mysticism is more than merely vision or cultivating a latent potentiality of the soul in cosy isolation.
 According to Underhill's view, the subsequent pain and tension, and final loss of the private painful ego-centered life for the sake of regaining one's true self, has little to do with the first beatific vision.
 Her two later novels are built on the ideal of total self-surrender even to the apparent sacrifice of the vision itself, as necessary for the fullest possible integration of human life.
 This was for her the equivalent of working out within, the metaphorical intent of the life story of Jesus.
 One is reunited with the original vision—no longer as mere spectator but as part of it.
 This dimension of self-loss and resurrection is worked out in The Lost Word, but there is some doubt as to its general inevitability.
 In The Column of Dust, the heroine's physical death reinforces dramatically the mystical death to which she has already surrendered.
 Two lives are better than one but only on the condition that a process of painful re-integration intervenes to re-establish unity between Self and Reality.

-All her characters derive their interest from the theological meaning and value which they represent, and it is her ingenious handling of so much difficult symbolic material that makes her work psychologically interesting as a forerunner of such 20th-century writers as Susan Howatch, whose successful novels also embody the psychological value of religious metaphor and the traditions of Christian mysticism.
-Her first novel received critical acclaim, but her last was generally derided.
-Yet her novels give remarkable insight into what we may assume was her decision to avoid what St Augustine described as the temptation of fuga in solitudinem ("the flight into solitude"), but instead acquiescing to a loving, positive acceptance of this world.
-Not looking back, by this time she was already working on her magnum opus.
+All her characters derive their origins from the theological meaning and values that they represent.
+It is through her ingenious handling of this symbolic material that makes her work psychologically interesting and serve as a model for 20th-century writers like Susan Howatch, whose successful novels embody the same psychological value of religious metaphor and the traditions of Christian mysticism.
+Her first novel received critical acclaim, but her last was generally not well received.
+Her novels give insight into what we may assume was her decision to avoid what St Augustine described as the temptation of fuga in solitudinem ("the flight into solitude"), but to instead manifesting to a loving, positive acceptance of this world.
+It was however by this time, that she was already working on her magnum opus.